VidHarm: A Clip Based Dataset for Harmful Content Detection

-In order to test trained models for unwanted gender bias, the model is probed by inputting similar scenes where the \emph{only} notable difference is the gender of the central actor of the scene.
-If the model systematically rates the scene differently between genders, an undesired bias exists.
-To make this probing a subset of the DeepFakeDetection dataset is used which contains 363 videos created by having 28 paid actors act out 16 different scenes~\cite{google2019contributing, roessler2019faceforensicspp}.
-Note that none of the scenes contain harmful content.
-Trained models were then probed by having analyzing the videos and outputting a prediction for the BT class.
 The difference in average prediction between genders is calculated alongside the $p$-value for the genders being predicted differently.
 This was performed with differently seeded models.
 As can be seen in Table~\ref{tab:discrimination}, in three of the seeds the model has a significant bias toward videos with men being given a lower probability of belonging to the BT rating, while two do not.

 While it is clear that trained models can certainly learn gender bias, it is also notable that in two of the cases it did not, showing that the model can be trained on the dataset without learning gender bias.
-However, this should not be interpreted as the model or dataset being free from discriminatory biases as there are many other sensitive attributes that have not been probed.
-However, the probing demonstrates a possible way to analyze models for harmful bias.